UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Boiling water fill test: temp. retention ≥55°C after 90 minutes in 25°C ambient

-Before any order is approved for shipment, UGI Packaging conducts a pre-shipment outgoing quality control (OQC) inspection.
-OQC inspection records — including sample size inspected, defects found per category, pass/fail decision, and inspector identity — are documented and retained for a minimum of three years.
-For orders where clients have appointed a third-party inspection agency (SGS, Bureau Veritas, Intertek), UGI Packaging coordinates factory access at no additional charge.
-All quality and compliance documentation is available through UGI Packaging’s supplier documentation portal.
+OQC inspection records — including the sample size inspected, the defects found per category, the pass/fail decision, and the inspector’s identity — are documented in UGI Packaging’s production management system and retained for a minimum of three years.
+Clients may request a copy of the OQC report for any order as part of their supplier quality management process.
+For orders where clients have appointed a third-party inspection agency (such as SGS, Bureau Veritas, or Intertek), UGI Packaging coordinates factory access and sample preparation to facilitate the third-party inspection at no additional charge.
+All quality and compliance documentation — including material safety data sheets, food contact compliance certificates, and test reports — is available through UGI Packaging’s supplier documentation portal.

 09